PiyushKumarPU/Algorithms/Notes/self/Int_DSA/Intro_to_problem_solving.md

-## Introduction to problem solving
+## Day 1 Introduction to problem solving

 ## Scope / Agenda
   - [Factors or count the factor](#factors-or-count-the-factor)